Muhammad-Shayan-Shahid/Let-s-Draw/README.md

-# 🎨 Let’s Draw – Desktop Painting Application
+# 🎨 Let’s Draw – Desktop Drawing Application

 **Let’s Draw** is a simple and fast desktop drawing application built using **React**, **Tailwind CSS**, and **React-Konva**.
 It allows users to freely draw, erase, pick colors, and adjust brush thickness with a clean and smooth experience.